percona/tokudb-docs/source/variables.rst

 ``tokudb_analyze_time``

   This session variable controls the number of seconds an analyze operation will spend on each index when calculating cardinality.
-Cardinality is shown by executing
+Cardinality is shown by executing the following command:

   .. code-block:: sql